 This document contains information which is proprietary to and considered a trade secret of PICK SYSTEMS It is expressly agreed that it shall not be reproduced in whole or part, disclosed, divulged, or otherwise made availble to any third party either directly or indirectly.
 Reproduction of this document for any purpose is prohibited without the prior express written authorization of PICK SYSTEMS.
 All rights reserved.

-Copyright (c) 1985 PICK SYSTEMS 1.1 AN ACCESS PRIMER
+6.1 AN ACCESS PRIMER